imagej/imagej.github.io/pages/Clojure_Scripting.md

 ### Importing classes

-You can specify imports in Clojure in a few ways:
+{% include ImportingClasses content="lang=Clojure" %} You can specify
+imports in Clojure in a few ways:

 ``` clojure
 ; A single import.